 The researchers found that women who have joined the organized screening program for breast cancer had a 60 percent risk of death within 10 years after the diagnosis of cancer.
-They were also 47 percent risk of death within 20 years after diagnosis of breast cancers.
+They also had 47 percent risk of death within 20 years after diagnosis of breast cancer.

 All participants who have been diagnosed with breast cancer, the investigators point out, have received appropriate treatment at the stage of the cancer, they experienced, according to the latest national guidelines at the time.

 The researchers suggest that screening allows specialists to detect cancers at an early stage, which means that the tumor can be treated before, and they are the best response to therapy.

 "Recent improvements in treatment have led to a reduction in mortality from breast cancer," - says senior study author Professor Stephen Duffy of Queen Mary University of London.

 "However, these new results demonstrate the vital role played by the screening that gives women a much greater benefit from current treatments.
 We must ensure that participation in breast screening programs has improved, especially in the socio-economically disadvantaged areas. "